 We were staying in Pontivy, so it is the start and the end of this Brittany road trip.
 Pontivy is ideally located in the heart of Brittany.
 From there, you’re not far from all the places in Brittany.
 You’ll need to drive a bit, but you’ll have an uncountable number of possible day trips to explore the entire region – inland or on the coast.
 Plus, it’s way more peaceful (and cheaper) than staying on the coast.

 Pontivy is a charming town along the Blavet river.
+My father even thinks it’s one of the prettiest towns in Brittany.
 Napoleon Bonaparte himself got seduced and saw it as a great place to develop.
 The name of the village was even changed to Napoleonville in the 1800s.
 However, the most remarkable monument in Pontivy is from the Middle Age.
 The Castle of Rohans, the most powerful family in the region at that time, was built at the end of the 15th century.

 Pontivy has a lovely historical town